tomerlevy1/ansible/prd.md

 - **Testability**: The system must be testable to ensure reliability and prevent regressions as new modules are added.
 - **Informative Output**: Provide clear logging to the user about what is happening, what succeeded, and what failed.
 - **Configuration Management**: A simple mechanism to manage user-specific configurations or secrets should be included.
+- **Unattended Automation**: Maximize the number of setup steps that can be run without user interaction, to enable "one-click" or CI-based setup.

 ## 3. Non-Goals